wp-plugins/6scan-backup/readme.txt

 Features:

 * Fully automatic backup on a predefined schedule.
+Our backup server schedules and initiates the backups to minimize the impact on your server.
-* Easy, one-click installation and operation.
+* Easy, one-click installation and operation, suitable for all knowledge levels.
 * Backs up everything you need to fully restore your site (file backup and database backup).
-* Online backup storage, accessible from anywhere.
+* Online backup storage, accessible from anywhere and anytime.
 * Backups are securely encrypted during upload and download.
 * Backup history (you can download multiple recent backups).
 * Backups are compressed before upload and download, minimizing their size and download times.